-If a vendor who received a Category IV, V or VI sanction receives a second sanction in any of these categories, the second sanction must be doubled.
-However, CMPs can only be doubled up to the limits stated in the chart above.
+If a vendor who received a Categories IV, V or VI sanction receives a second sanction in any of these categories, the second sanction must be doubled.
+However, CMPs can only be doubled up to the limits stated above.
 CMPs cannot be imposed in lieu of disqualification for third and subsequent sanctions in these categories.